apache/nuttx/Documentation/guides/rndis.rst

    Click on "Apply"

-   Disconect and connect the USB cable to force it to get IP.
+   Disconnect and connect the USB cable to force it to get IP.

 #.
 Identify what IP address your board got: